lennihein/cpu-emulator/doc/05_frontend.md

     ./main.py <path_to_target_program>

 If no target program is supplied, the emulator will print system information, along with a help message.
-The target program may contain instructions as specified in [@sec:ISA](#sec:ISA), separated by linebreaks.
+The target program may contain instructions as specified in [@sec:ISA], separated by linebreaks.
 Comments can be added to the target program by preceding them with \texttt{//}.
 Furthermore, the \texttt{config.yml} file in the root folder can be modified to configure the emulator, see [@sec:config].

 ## The Context Screen {#sec:context_screen}